woodystock/learner-materials-react-props-and-state/activities/activity-1.md

 In this guide we'll be taking a lump (technical term) of cat data, looping through it, passing it to ONE slick and sexy Cat Component and rendering cat information on our page through props - oh yeahhh! 💃🕺

-Our 'lump' or 'JSON object' containing Cat data can be round in `src > data > catData.js`
+Our 'lump' or 'JSON object' containing Cat data can be round in `src > data > catData.js`.
+Check it out 👈

-This could have been put in our App.js file but keeping data in a separate file is more modular
+This could have been put in our `App.js` file but keeping data in a separate file is more modular

 To access this data, we'll need to import it